MontuD/Learn-Ansible/README.md

 My Own Learning by Creating Ansible Playbooks for automatic some general Scenerio in Cloud Infrastructure provisioning and other

-1. AWS - Create EC2  Machine  using Ansible
+1. AWS - Create EC2  Inctance  using Ansible